-- Complete our intake forms, starting with the Student Intake Form.
-Once you select Save, you'll be directed to complete the Disability Intake Form and Accommodations Intake Form.
-You also have the ability to upload documentation at that time if you would like.
+- Complete our intake forms, starting with the Student Intake Form (opens new window).
+Once saved, complete the Disability Intake Form and Accommodations Intake Form.
+You may also upload documentation.

-If a paper copy is needed, complete the Request for Accommodations Form (Electronic version, complete in Word and email to email@example.com) or pick one up in the Bailey Student Service Center.
+If a paper copy is needed, email email@example.com or pick one up at the Bailey Student Service Center.

 There are differences between high school and college accommodations.
 If you are a high school dual enrolled, middle college, or early college student, then you have to request accommodations through Support Services for your college classes.
-Please see the Differences Between High School and College Accommodations handout to compare the differences.
+Please see the Differences Between High School and College Accommodations (pdf opens new window) handout to compare the differences.

 Accommodations at A-B Tech - Student Version